wxcctechsummit/holcct2100/labslive/lab5.md

 ### Pre-requisites

-- You have successfully completed Lab 1 and Lab 2;
+- You have successfully completed Lab 1, Lab 2 and Lab 3;
 - There is at least one agent logged in to the Agent desktop;
 - You have the supervisor's login credentials;